Home of the North America Online Dressage Championships

 • Bridle or Saddle pad numbers are not allowed.

 • The test must be videoed from C, where the judge would be.
+The test must be in landscape.

 • The test may be called.
 The caller is to be positioned at B or E.